JetBrains/jetbrains_guide/sites/intellij-guide/contents/tutorials/marco-codes-text-editor/how-to-load-and-display-text-files/index.md

 ---

-== How to Load and Display Text Files
+## How to Load and Display Text Files
--
+- Using Java's PATH API to load text files
+- Displaying the loaded text file to the user